arkangel-dev/catsync-library-resource-management-system/README.md

 Just another dumb library software thingy made for college finals.
 And since everyone will do something related to this, use this as a template.
 Uses **3 separate databases** to store a single entry.
 Worst back-end code a college student can write.
 But then again who reads the backend code as long as it works?
 Just hope that your college professor doesn't find this.

 ## Features
-- Send email when email is late
+- Send email when book is late
 - Write up late fee slips
 - Multiple currencies
 - LTT easter eggs